delzac/cntkx/README.md

 ## News
+***2019-05-04.***
+#### Added `cntkx.layers.vFSMN`
+CNTK implementation of Bidirectional vectorised Feedforward Sequential Memory Network (vFSMN).

+FSMN is a standard fully-connected feedforward neural network equipped with some learnable memory blocks in its hidden layers.
+The memory blocks use a tapped-delay line structure to encode the long context information into a fixed-size representation as short-term memory mechanism.

+The authors claim that FSMNs can be learned much more reliably and faster than RNNs or LSTMs due to the inherent non-recurrent model structure while significantly outperforming RNNs in language and speech modeling.

+For more details please refer to [Feedforward Sequential Memory Networks: A New Structure to Learn Long-term Dependency](https://arxiv.org/abs/1512.08301)

+Example:

+    import cntk as C
+    from cntkx.layers import vFSMN

+    # unidirectional vFSMN (only past conext used)
+    a = C.sequence.input_variable(10)
+    b = vFSMN(100, C.relu, num_past_context=3, num_future_context=0)(a)

+    assert b.shape == (100,)

+    # bidirectional vFSMN (enable both past and future context)
+    a = C.sequence.input_variable(10)
+    b = vFSMN(120, C.relu, num_past_context=3, num_future_context=3)(a)

+    assert b.shape == (120,)

 ***2019-04-19.***
 #### Added `cntkx.misc.CTCEncoder`
 CNTK's CTC implementation requires that data be formatted in a particular way that's typically in acoustic